Tracey Tucker, LCMHC

 I believe that every person has a story to tell, and that being able to find beauty, strength and empowerment through one’s own story is the true nature of therapy.
 Every person exists within the constellation of their community, and no matter whether that community consists of a family, a partnership, or a social group, being able to find peace and positive energy within that community is attainable and worth the journey.

-Though we are accustomed to telling our narratives using voice, I have found that art, music, and writing can also be powerful tools to help us find the motivation we need to make change and discover the happiness we deserve.
+Though we are accustomed to telling our narratives using voice, I have found that art and writing can also be powerful tools to help us find the motivation we need to make change and discover the happiness we deserve.
 I have worked extensively with youth and their families as well as couples to manage myriad types of anxiety, depression, trauma, and ruptured family dynamics.
+I have also worked with families with one or more parent in the military, and families, youth and couples that have experienced significant loss or bereavement.
 In addition to being a Licensed Marriage and Family Therapist in both New Hampshire and New York, I have had several years of post-graduate training at the Ackerman Institute for the Family in New York City.

-One of my greatest passions in therapy involves working with LGBT youth and their families, in particular, working with teenagers and young adults who are in the process of transitioning to their true gender.
+As a gender specialist and transgender therapist, one of my greatest passions in therapy involves working with LGBT youth and their families.
+In particular I work with children, adolescents, adults and elders who are in the process of exploring gender, sexuality and identity, or transitioning to their true gender.
 I believe that families and youth in the LGBT community can find common ground, understanding, and support for one another in the often challenging wider community in which we live.

 Hayley Ringwood, MS, LCMHC